ahmedishraq/Stroke-Prediction-with-ML/README.md

 + stroke: 1 if the patient had a stroke or 0 if not *Note: "Unknown" in smoking_status means that the information is unavailable for this patient

 # Data Preprocessing Techniques Applied
 After shaping the dataset finding 5110 entries with 11 columns, and identified the null numbers by checking the column wise information.
+Used Panda Libraries.